-I have been working with SQL Server for over 26 years, starting with my employment with the Sybase Corporation in October 1987.
+I have been working with SQL Server for 27 years, starting with my employment with the Sybase Corporation in October 1987.
 The first chapter of the first two Inside SQL Server books that I worked on contained all kinds of juicy details about the beginning of SQL Server with Sybase, and the author of the book’s first edition, Ron Soukup, was very much involved in the original joint product.
 I was also there, in the other half of the arena!
 I was working in Sybase Technical Support when the first OS/2 SQL Server was set up in one of our labs.
 Those were the days…

 I worked for Sybase as a Technical Support Analyst for two years, and then transferred to the Education Department.
 I taught all the Sybase courses, and was the specialist for the advanced course on Performance Tuning and Optimization.